Alick1997/Ceres-Public/README.md

   ![Image of Order Management](images/Producer_Order_Management.png?raw=true "Title")

   Full order management is offered to both buyers and producers.
 Producers are able to update the status of orders, buyers are able to track order status.
 An invoice is auto-generated and sent to both parties for administrative reasons.
-Both parties have the abillity to cancel orders before order completion, however restrictions are made for orders which are already prepared.
+Both parties have the abillity to cancel orders before order completion, however there are restrictions on orders which are too far in the completion process..

   <h4>Location Features</h4>

   ![Image of Saved Location](images/Stored_Locations.png?raw=true "Title")

   You can add and store frequent locations and switch to them instantly by making a selection in your settings.
+This facillitates parties who frequent multiple locations, and keeps our location query and distance calculation consistent.

   ![Image of New Location](images/New_Location.png?raw=true "Title")
   ![Image of New Location 2](images/New_Location2.png?raw=true "Title")

-  Google Places Search query is used to easily search for locations information by the address specified.
+  Google Places Search query is used to easily search for location information by the address specified.
 You are displayed with a map-pin of your selected location for verification.
-You are able to title the location for your own convenience, as well as provide extra directions for buyers to follow in the event a pickup is to be made.
+You are able to title the location for your own convenience, as well as provide extra directions for peers to follow.

   <h5>Find your Peer with ease</h5>

   ![Image of peer location](images/Producer_Location_Details.png?raw=true "Title")

   When completing deliveries or pickups, you are able to view your peer's location.
 You are presented with directions as indicated by your peer and a map-pin for reference.
-If street by street direction is needed, you are able to open your corresponding maps app with the geolocations specified and from there request directions relative to your current location.
+If street by street direction is required, you are able to open your corresponding maps app with the geolocations specified, and from there request turn-by-turn directions relative to your current location.